Whistle (band)

 Whistle was an American 1980s hip hop and contemporary R&B group that was composed of Jazzy Jazz, Kool Doobie, and DJ Silver Spinner.
 The group later brought in Kraze and then Terk after Kool Doobie left the group to go solo.
-Their biggest hit single as a hip hop group was "(Nothing Serious) Just Buggin'" in 1986.
+The group's biggest hit single as a hip hop group was "(Nothing Serious) Just Buggin'" in 1986.